 Disability: If you can't work because of a physical or mental condition that's expected to last at least one year or result in death, you may be eligible for disability benefits.
 People with disabilities, including children, can also qualify for disability payments through the Supplemental Security Income program.

 Family: When you begin receiving retirement or disability benefits, other members of your family can also be eligible for benefits.
-If certain requirements are met, benefits can be paid to your husband or wife, or to your ex-spouse.
+If certain requirements are met, benefits can be paid to your spouse or ex-spouse.
 Benefits can be paid to your unmarried children if they are younger than 18, between 18 and 19 but are full-time students, or 18 or older and disabled from a disability that began before age 22.

 Survivors : When you die, your family can receive benefits based on your work history.
 Family members who may collect benefits include a widow or widower who is 60 or older, or younger if disabled, children that are in primary or secondary school, or over 18 and disabled, and parents who were dependent on you for half their support.